Royalty and perfume have a very long history, dating back thousands of years. But why is this link so strong?

 Modern royalty, global celebrities and perfume: an enduring love affair

 Although it’s classified as a luxury product, perfume is much more affordable and accessible today.
-Some perfumers create fragrances in honor of kings, queens, princes, princesses and even dukes.
+Some perfumers create fragrances in spirit of kings, queens, princes, princesses and even dukes.
 Blenheim Bouquet, for example, was created in honor of the Duke of Marlborough in 1902.
 Quite a privilege, don’t you think?

 Perfume remains synonymous with elegance, wealth and fame, but that’s not all.
 Today, perfume is worn on the skin.
 It gives the wearer an opportunity to express their creativity with total freedom by wearing a perfume that reflects who they are.